MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/2-create-aks-cluster.md

-Your company is looking at ways to deploy your cloud-based video rendering service.
-You've chosen Azure Kubernetes Service (AKS) as your cloud-native development platform.
+Your company plans to deploy your cloud-based video rendering service using Azure Kubernetes Service (AKS) as your cloud-native development platform.
 Before you can deploy any application, you need to create your AKS cluster.

 Let's review a few concepts so that you can deploy a new AKS cluster successfully.